Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 To solve this we connect the Industrial Digital In 4 Bricklet to the LED and the series resistor.
 The polarity or, to put it in another way, the way you have connected the wires to the Digital In does not matter.
-If the Digital In does not show any reaction if the LED is triggered simply swap the wires on the input.
+If the Digital In does not show any reaction if the LED is triggered, simply swap the wires on the input.
 The wiring will look as following:

 .. image:: /Images/Kits/hardware_hacking_for_beginner_schematic_switch_digital_in_350.jpg